Several studies have confirmed that premenstrual syndrome symptoms can be significantly reduced by eating certain nutrient-dense foods.

 In another study from the University of Massachusetts by Dr. Bertone-Johnson and associates, found that higher levels of vitamin D and calcium in the diet also significantly reduced the incidence of PMS.

-Those with the highest levels of vitamin D in the diet had 31% reduced incidence of PMS, while those with the highest levels of calcium in the diet (averaging 1283 milligrams per day) had a 30% decreased incidence of PMS.
+Those with the highest levels of vitamin D also had 31% reduced incidence of PMS, while those with the highest levels of calcium in the diet (averaging 1283 milligrams per day) had a 30% decreased incidence of PMS.
 Once again these results were seen among food sources.
 Not surprisingly, low-fat milk was also associated with reduced PMS incidence.

 While dairy is considered one of the highest sources of calcium (including cultured dairy such as yogurt and kefir), broccoli, peas, figs, beans, molasses, sesame seeds, almonds, soy, oranges, oats and others are also significant sources of natural calcium.